dawidolko/Numerical-Methods/README.md

 ## **Repository Structure:**
 /Projects: This folder contains various projects that use scripting languages.
 Each project has its own folder with description and source code.

-/Scripts: This folder contains ready-made scripts in various scripting languages that can be useful for various purposes.
+/Labs: This folder contains ready-made scripts in various scripting languages that can be useful for various purposes.

-/Resources: Here are educational resources such as guides, articles, and documentation to help you learn and understand scripting languages.

 ## **How ​​to start:**